epsilonrt/libmodbuspp/examples/server/clock-server/README.md

 You can then run the program that is in the Debug folder.

-Nevertheless, I am not sure that it works on Windows ™ and macOS ™, so you should follow my advice and use CodeLite...
+Nevertheless, I am not sure that it works on Windows™ and macOS ™, so you should follow my advice and use CodeLite...

 This library provides a file for pkg-config that should also allow you to